Slava/zbt-website/README.md

 To deploy, just build files and put them into the Scripts root to be served as static files.
+**If you run into errors with os.tmpDir, go to https://stackoverflow.com/questions/40913034/os-tmpdir-is-deprecated-node-and-formidable

 Run the `./deploy-to-prod` bash script to save keystrokes and upload files over `scp`.